Budapest Semesters in Mathematics Education

 Residency permit required.

-Non-US Citizens should consult with BSME and Denise Allison, Director of International Student Services before applying to the program.
+Non-US Citizens should consult with BSME and the Office of International Student Support before applying to the program.

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.